8. 4 in extension, 1 on ground floor suitable for disabled.

-snug, bar, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, garden (alfresco dining), only bar suitable for disabled.
+snug, bar, restaurant, free Wi-Fi, in-room TV (Freeview), terrace, garden (alfresco dining), bar wheelchair accessible, toilet not adapted.

 all day in public areas.